SAP-samples/sme-partner-reference-application/Tutorials/40-Multi-Tenancy.md

 In our approach of progressive development from a customer-specific single-tenant application to multi-customer application, we keep the single-tenant application as is and start developing the multi-tenant version of the app based on a copy.

 *SAP Business Application Studio* (BAS):
-1. Open a terminal and navigate to folder *Applications* using the command `cd Applications/`.
+1. Open a terminal and navigate to folder `Applications` using the command `cd Applications/`.
 2. Copy the author readings application using the command `cp -R author-readings/ author-readings-mt/`.

+In result you have two applications in folder `Applications`:
+- The single-tenant version of the Author-Readings app in folder `Applications/author-readings/`, and
+- The multi-tenant version of the Author-Readings app in folder `Applications/author-readings-mt/`.

-In result you have a second (identical) application in folder `author-readings-mt/`.
-This application is using the same names and IDs as the single tenant version in folder `./author-readings` and therefore both apps cannot be deployed into the same BTP subaccount.
+Both applications use the same names and IDs and therefore cannot be deployed into the same BTP subaccount.
 Hence, we create new BTP provider and consumer subaccounts for the multi-tenant version of our author readings application to avoid name clashes.

 ## Enable Multi-Tenancy